xkcococo/kexu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-My name is Ke Xu, currently a Biostatistician of Department of Biostatistics at @@.
+My name is Ke Xu.
 I received my first MS degree in [Biostatistics](https://biostat.ufl.edu/) in 2019 and my second MS degree in [Biomedical Informatics](https://hobi.med.ufl.edu/) in 2022 at University of Florida.
+I am currently serving as a Biostatistician in the Department of Biostatistics within Vanderbilt University Medical Center.

 My research focuses on evaluating the association between breastfeeding status with infant health using multi-omics data such as 16S rRNA gene sequencing and metabolomics data.
 I also collaborated closely with cancer and cardiovascular disease research when I served as Research Assistant at UF Health Cancer Center.